Booklists: Finding Great Reads for Your Children (and Yourself!)

 I don’t know about you, but I’ve often been discouraged and annoyed by the books my children bring home from the library.
 I’ve even hid some of them.
 And as much as I want to and believe it would be ideal to do so, I just can’t pre-read everything before handing it over to my children.
 So what’s a mama to do?

 Another great option is to find a quality booklist and work from there.
 Now there are a lot of booklists out there that are riddled with junk.
-I’m not going to get into the “what is twaddle?” debate, because everyone seems to have their own definition of twaddle, and even those who agree on a given definition may actually differ in whether or not they allow it into their homes.
+I’m not going to get into the “what is twaddle?” debate because everyone seems to have their own definition of twaddle, and even those who agree on a given definition may actually differ in whether or not they allow it into their homes.

-The booklists I’m sharing with you today I believe will likely be considered by most, if not all picky readers as twaddle free.
-I obviously haven’t read every book on these lists (I’m the busy mama who can’t pre-read her voracious 8 year old’s books, remember?) but they are from sound, trusted sources.
+The booklists I’m sharing with you today I believe will likely be considered by most, if not all picky readers as twaddle-free.
+I obviously haven’t read every book on these lists (I’m the busy mama who can’t pre-read her voracious 8-year old’s books, remember?) but they are from sound, trusted sources.

 So fill up your library requests queue with books from these online booklists, and keep your kids so busy reading great books that they forget all about those captain underwear and rainbow fairy nonsense books!

-Please note that this post contains affiliate links.
+This post contains affiliate links.
 If you make a purchase using these links, I may get a small commission at no extra charge to you.
 You can read my full disclosure statement here.

 Here are some great, online booklists: